Fibres Research Centre

 The Fibres Research Centre was a research centre of ICI in Harrogate in North Yorkshire.
 The site today is a redeveloped business park.

 History

 ICI Fibres was formed on 1 April 1956, and all textile research for ICI moved to Harrogate.

+The fibres were made by ICI at a plant at Kilroot in County Antrim, Northern Ireland.

 Structure

 It was sited in the south-west of North Yorkshire.